auvzhcet/Documentation/docs/marketing/online_CF.md

     - Keep the contributors updated about the club activities by adding them in the "Contributors mailing list".
     - A collage of all the names of contributors can be made and posted on the vehicle or the "Hall of Fame" in the club.

+!!! note
-> **Note: These campaigns are viewed by experienced alumni/persons with a very strong financial background.
+    These campaigns are viewed by experienced alumni/persons with a very strong financial background.
 So any minor discrepancy can be easily pointed out and it can lead to complete failure of the campaign.
 No Bluffing!!!
 So the "funds required" must go through several revisions before going live.**

 ### Resources